 Trichinosis (trik-ih-NO-sis), sometimes called trichinellosis (trik-ih-nuh-LOW-sis), is a type of roundworm infection.
-Roundworm parasites use a host body to live and reproduce.
-These parasites primarily infect meat-eating animals (carnivores) such as bears and foxes, or meat- and plant-eating animals (omnivores) such as domestic pigs and wild boars.
-The infection is acquired by eating roundworm larvae in raw or undercooked meat.
+These roundworm parasites (trichinella) use a host body to live and reproduce.
+These parasites infect animals such as bears, cougars, walruses, foxes, wild boars and domestic pigs.
+You get the infection by eating the immature form of the roundworm (larvae) in raw or undercooked meat.

-When humans eat undercooked meat containing trichinella larvae, the larvae mature into adult worms in the small intestine over several weeks.
-The adult worms then produce larvae that travel through the bloodstream to different parts of the body.
+When humans eat raw or undercooked meat containing trichinella larvae, the larvae grow into adult worms in the small intestine.
+This takes several weeks.
+The adult worms produce larvae that travel through the bloodstream to different parts of the body.
 They then bury themselves in muscle tissue.
 Trichinosis is most widespread in rural areas throughout the world.

-Trichinosis can be treated with medication, though it's not always necessary.
+Trichinosis can be treated with medication, though it's not always needed.
 It's also easy to prevent.

 Possibly no signs or symptoms

-Mild cases of trichinosis — those with only a small number of parasites in your body — may cause no recognizable signs or symptoms.
+Mild cases of trichinosis — those with only a small number of parasites in your body — may cause no signs or symptoms.
 Symptoms can develop with moderate or heavy infestation ⸺ a large number of parasites in your body.
 These symptoms sometimes get worse as the roundworm (trichinella) larvae travel through your body.

 Initial signs and symptoms

-You swallow trichinella larvae encased in a cyst.
-Your digestive juices dissolve the cyst, releasing the parasite into your body.
-The larvae then penetrate the wall of the small intestine, where they mature into adult worms and mate.
+You swallow roundworm (trichinella) larvae in tiny sacks (cysts) containing the parasite.
+Your digestive juices dissolve the cysts, releasing the larvae into your body.
+The larvae then enter the wall of your small intestine, where they grow into adult worms and mate.
 Digestive symptoms can begin 1 to 2 days after infection.
 At this stage, you may experience: